KonstantKuz/IProgressBar-EventBased-/README.md

 # **Usage examples**

-<p>Lets imagine we need a simple progress bar to handle 'health' of the tree we need to cut off
+<p>Lets imagine we need a simple progress bar to handle 'health' of the tree we need to cut off.
-<p>We need to create new empty script that inherits from SceneLineProgressBar
+<p>We need to create new empty script that inherits from SceneLineProgressBar.
-<p>with itself as generic argument
+<p>with itself as generic argument.

 ```C#
 public class HealthExampleTreeProgressBar : SceneLineProgressBar<HealthExampleTreeProgressBar>
 {
 }
 ```

-<p>Add this script to your progress bar and fill all properties
+<p>Add this script to your progress bar and fill all properties.
-<p>All properties have tooltips for best understanding what they representing
+<p>All properties have tooltips for best understanding what they representing.
-<p>Next we create our tree to handle his 'health' using  our new progress bar
+<p>Next we create our tree to handle his 'health' using  our new progress bar.

 ```C#
 public class ExampleTree